-Manage Profiles and Violations
+Manage profiles and violations

 Prerequisites

-• A Stacklok account - create one by logging into the hosted minder instance or by running minder auth login from the command line
+CLI application - A Stacklok account - create one by logging into the hosted minder instance

-• A GitHub repository to be enrolled by Minder
+from the command line - A GitHub repository to be enrolled by Minder

 List profile status from the UI